Massive blow to Kejriwal! Raghav Chadha joins BJP, says AAP lost its way - BusinessToday

 MUST READ | ‘Irrespective of outcome...’: Raghav Chadha reveals promise made to mom on why he didn't quit CA practice

 Soon after Chadha's press conference with Sandeep Pathak and Ashok Mittal, the AAP accused the BJP of carrying out "Operation Lotus".
-AAP Rajya Sabha MP Sanjay Singh accused the ruling party of using the Enforcement Directorate and the CBI to poach 2/3rd of its MPs.

 "The BJP used the state machinery to create fear and initiate Operation Lotus," he said.

+Taking potshots at Chadha, AAP Rajya Sabha MP Sanjay Singh said, "The party made Raghav Chadha an MLA and an MP, what did the people of Punjab not give him?
+How much love did they show by sending him to the Rajya Sabha?
+And now, he has gone into the lap of the BJP."

-Singh alleged that the BJP is attempting to bring down the Bhagwant Mann-led government in Punjab by using investigative agencies.
+Singh accused the ruling party of using the Enforcement Directorate and the CBI to poach 2/3rd of its MPs.
+He alleged that the BJP is attempting to bring down the Bhagwant Mann-led government in Punjab by using investigative agencies.

-Furthermore, he said, "The people of Punjab will never forget these 'traitors'."
+Furthermore, he said, "But these seven individuals have stabbed the people of Punjab in the back.
+They have betrayed them and have worked to obstruct a government in Punjab that was serving the people."

 Earlier this month, Chadha hit out at the AAP after being dropped as its deputy leader in the Rajya Sabha and proposed Punjab's Ashok Mittal as Chadha's successor.
 In a video message on X, Raghav Chadha said that this was the party's attempt to stop him from speaking in the Parliament.